 Staff costs consist of salaries, bonuses, commission, other allowances and retirement benefit scheme contributions.
-Total staff costs increased from S\$3.85 million in 2022 to S\$4.75 million in 2023, representing an increase of S\$0.90 million or 23.4%.
-The increase was mainly due to discretionary bonuses granted to eligible staff in tandem with the improvements in both revenue and net earnings in 2023.
+Total staff costs decreased from \$\$4.75 million in 2023 to \$\$3.75 million in 2024, representing a decrease of \$\$1.0 million or 21.1%.
+The decrease was mainly due to decrease in number of headcounts from 30 employees in 2023 to 27 employees in 2024 in tandem with the Group streamlined its operations to control this cost element.

-As at 31 December 2023, the Group had 29 employees as compared to 34 as at 31 December 2022.
-Staff costs remains the single biggest cost element of the Group, contributing 64% (2022: 50%) of the Group's total expenses.
+Staff costs remain the single biggest cost element of the Group, contributing 61% (2023: 64%) of the Group's total expenses.
 Employees are remunerated according to their performance and work experience.
 On top of basic salaries, discretionary bonuses may be granted to eligible staff depending on the Group's achievements as well as the individual's performance.

-Impairment losses on financial assets
+Reversal of/(impairment losses) on financial assets

-Impairment losses on financial assets increased from approximately S\$0.21 million in 2022 to S\$0.73 million in 2023, representing an increase of S\$0.52 million or 247.6%.
-The increase was mainly due to higher impairment losses of approximately S\$0.30 million was provided on amount due from related parties recognised by the Group and allowance for impairment loss on the bridging advance to the Fund of approximately S\$0.37 million in 2023.
+The Group has reversed impairment losses on financial assets from approximately \$\$0.73 million in 2023 to approximately \$\$0.01 million in 2024, representing a decrease of \$\$0.74 million or 101.1%.
+The decrease was mainly due to absence of allowance for impairment loss on the bridging advance to the Fund of approximately \$\$0.37 million and impairment losses of approximately \$\$0.30 million was provided on amount due from related parties recognised in 2023.
+In conjunction with this, there is reversal of impairment loss in relation to property management and project management of approximately \$\$0.02 million in 2024.